leimbernon/rust_genetic_algorithms/README.md

 Within this library you can configure the way to run genetic algorithms through the configuration structure `GaConfiguration`.
 This structure contains the following attributes:
+- `number_of_threads`: Optional.
+It indicates how many threads will be executed at the same time.
 - `limit_configuration`: It configures the limits of the Genetic Algorithms with the `LimitConfiguration` structure.
 - `selection_configuration`: Optional.
 It configures the selection method with the `SelectionConfiguration` structure.
 - `crossover_configuration`: Optional.
 It configures the crossover method with the `CrossoverConfiguration` structure.